 2. Identification of environmental aspects

 First, let’s explain the terms activity, service, and product.
 An activity is a part of the core business (e.g., production process steps).
 Service means an auxiliary service that supports core activities (e.g., boilers, heating & cooling, maintenance).
 A product is the goods you offer for the market.
-An environmental aspect of the product could be, e.g., excessive packaging of the product, or level of recyclability of the product at the end of its lifecycle.
+An environmental aspect of the product could be, e.g., excessive packaging of the product, or the level of recyclability of the product at the end of its lifecycle.
 As ISO 14001 states, “The organization shall establish a procedure to identify environmental aspects and determine those aspects that have or can have a significant impact on the environment.”
 You should also keep a register of the environmental aspects, which is kept up to date and takes into account planned new or modified activities, products, or services.
 Aspects can be divided into direct and indirect.
 Direct environmental aspects are associated with activities, products, and services of the organization itself, over which it has direct management control (e.g., how you manage waste on your site).
-However, for non-industrial organizations, the focus will often be on indirect environmental aspects of their activities (e.g., how your subcontractor manages waste on your site, chain controlled aspects, customer controlled aspects).
+However, for non-industrial organizations, the focus will often be on indirect environmental aspects of their activities (e.g., how your subcontractor manages waste on your site, chain controlled aspects, customer-controlled aspects).
 In order to identify the environmental aspects, you need to study how your organization’s activities, products, and services affect the environment.
 The identification of environmental aspects often considers, e.g., emissions to air, releases to water and land, use of raw material, waste, and natural resources, impacts on biodiversity, etc. When identifying environmental aspects, all parts of the company’s operations in the defined scope have to be considered, not just the obvious core manufacturing or service activities.
 For example, most facilities have a maintenance department, offices, a canteen, heating and cooling systems, vehicle parking, and contractor and supplier activities – each of which may have an impact on the environment.
 Various techniques can be used to compile a comprehensive listing of environmental aspects and impacts at a facility – e.g., Value chain method, Process flow method, materials identification, method of compliance with legal requirements, etc. A good practice is to involve a cross-functional team from key areas of the operation.
 For each type of activity, product, or service, you need to list your unique environmental aspect – this will result in an overall list or matrix of aspects and impacts.

 3. Evaluation of significant environmental aspects

-The purpose of the evaluation of environmental aspects is focusing on what matters the most (e.g., 20-80 rule).
+The purpose of the evaluation of environmental aspects is to focus on what matters the most (e.g., 20-80 rule).
 You do not need to manage all environmental aspects – only the ones that are, according to your own criteria, declared significant.
 Significant environmental aspects are the main focus of your organization’s environmental management system.
-Depending on type, nature, and complexity of an organization, there are many techniques available for conducting an evaluation to determine the significance of environmental aspects.
-In assessing the significance you should consider potential to cause environmental harm, importance to the stakeholders of the organization, requirements of relevant environmental legislation, size and frequency of the aspect.
+Depending on the type, nature, and complexity of an organization, there are many techniques available for conducting an evaluation to determine the significance of environmental aspects.
+In assessing the significance you should consider the potential to cause environmental harm, importance to the stakeholders of the organization, requirements of relevant environmental legislation, size, and frequency of the aspect.
 Each organization must establish its own criteria for significance based on a systematic review of its environmental aspects and their actual and potential impacts.

 4. Managing significant environmental aspects

-Every significant aspect should be brought under control by establishing one or more of the following controls: responsible person, training plan, or procedure, checklist and/or maintenance schedule.
-Level of control should be appropriate to the nature and risk of the significant aspect.
+Every significant aspect should be brought under control by establishing one or more of the following controls: responsible person, training plan, or procedure, checklist, and/or maintenance schedule.
+The level of control should be appropriate to the nature and risk of the significant aspect.
 Each of the above is a part of the everyday work routine.
 An EMS can often be more complicated than needed.
 The key to any effective EMS is getting the environmental aspects right at the very beginning.
 Identifying the environmental aspects properly will not only save you time but also enable you to achieve great benefits with your EMS once it is implemented.

 Example of Relation between Activity, aspects, and Impact